 If it reminds you a little of a song of mine off of AN ABSENCE OF SWAY called “Will Work for Food”, that’s not quite an accident.
-I was toying around with a different take on that song, playing with the rhythm, shifting it around a bit, and playing it on the Martin 00-17 half a step lower than I did the first time around.
+I was toying around with a different take on that song, playing with the rhythm, shifting it around a bit, and playing it on the Martin 00-17 half a step lower than I did the first time around on the Regal parlour guitar the song was written on.
 Then I started singing the words to “Bankrobber” and this happened.

 I recorded it this afternoon.
-While I could have done a better mixing job, I don’t have the patience or the space on the mixer to take another crack at it.
-I’ve been recording so much stuff, I’ve maxed out everything and need to mix a bunch of things and get them off of there to free up some space.
+While I could have done a better mixing job, I don’t have the patience or the space on the mixer to take another crack at it right now.
+I’ve been recording so much stuff I’ve maxed out everything and need to mix a bunch of things and get them off of there to free up some space.
 So this is as good as it’s going to get for now.
-I like the song in its original key and could have kept it there, but I also kind of like what I did with it here, giving it a new pair of slippers.
+I like the song in its original key and thought about keeping it there, but I also kind of like what happened here when it stepped into a new pair of slippers.

 This is probably the closest thing I’ve done to a CHICKEN ANGEL WOMAN-sounding song in a long time, aside from the absence of vocal multi-tracking.
 I kind of went out of my way to do that just for fun — right down to the skeletal kick drum/tambourine rhythm, which isn’t the kind of drum part I seem to play much anymore.